seng350/course/lectures/7-design.md

 ----
 ## Design Solution
-This is the heart of the challenge (text, p.
-321).
+This is the heart of the challenge.
 Given the test - the ASR/QAS you are focused on - you, the designer, choose a way to satisfy that.
 This is where past experience and knowledge of relevant patterns is important.

 At the end of this step, the architectural design consists of major types of elements that will appear in the architecture, the types of relationships between them, and the instantiation of the software element types.
 In other words, one outcome will look something like your module/C&C view of the system in the documentation.
 This is not accidental; design and documentation are mirrors of one another.